jlangr/ccode2/continuous-design.md

 Hmm.
 The updated solution contains an idiomatic expression: `.slice(0, 1)` returns the first element of an array (less idiomatic) or an empty array if the array is empty (yes idiomatic).
 We don't eliminate our idioms unless they're causing readers to come to a grinding halt.
 If so, we find a way to abstract them.
 (Here, we might create a `firstOrDefault` function to supplant the `slice` call.)

-Note that as we extract functions, we find misplaced logic.
+Note that as we extract functions, we find insufficient cohesion in the form of misplaced bits of logic.
 Typical.
-A couple functions here might find more appropriate homes in a `book` module.
-[REF cohesion]
+A couple functions extracted from this example's pipeline here might find more appropriate homes in a `book` module.

 # Conciseness